 Save Money on Your Computer Case

 Building your own computer?
 Want to be a show off?
 Then why not install some extra shelves and ventilation into your desk cupboard and turn your desk into the computer case.
 If you really want to show off you could even use a touchscreen as the glass for the top of the desk and use that as a second screen for manipulating your computer.
 This isn’t so much a hack as justâ€¦ awesome.
+Also check out what is the best computer vacuum cleaner?
+Because keeping your devices clean is very important for you hygiene.

 Write Notes on the Window